Stability analysis through folds: An end-loaded elastica with a lever arm: Numerical Examples

-which is internal moment $m$ at the clamped end $s=0$.
-Figures~\ref{fig:Example5} display the plots of $m(0)$ vs. $\theta_{o}$ for loads $\pi^{2}/4$ and $9\pi^{2}/4$.
-The presence of folds suggests the exchange of stability, and its change in direction aligns well with the prediction of the diagrams (Fig.~\ref{fig:schematic_bifurcation_diagram_a}).
-Physically, this problem is equivalent to the system with rotating loads discussed in section~\ref{ssec:Example4}.
-Indeed, this is the simplest scenario that can be produced in devices.
-However, the ordinates in the distinguished bifurcation diagrams are different.
-Nevertheless, both these ordinates prove to be equivalent when~\eqref{eqn:Moment_balance} is examined, which essentially represents moment-balance equations
+Figure~\ref{fig:Example5} displays the bifurcation plots for loads $P=\pi^{2}/4$ and $P=9\pi^{2}/4$.
+The presence of folds indicates an exchange of stability, and the direction of these changes aligns well with the predictions of the bifurcation diagrams (Figure~\ref{fig:schematic_bifurcation_diagram_a}).
+Indeed, this represents the simplest scenario that can be realized in practical devices.
+Physically, this problem is equivalent to the system with rotating loads discussed in subsection~\ref{sssec:Example3} of section~\ref{ssec:Examples_free_end}.
+However, the ordinates in the distinguished bifurcation diagrams differ.
+Nevertheless, these ordinates prove to be equivalent when~\eqref{eqn:Newton_balance} are examined, which essentially represents that the quantity